Table of Contents

 What is an unboxing experience?

-What separates an unboxing from a regular delivery is the care and attention that a brand puts into making the experience memorable.
+What separates an unboxing experience from a regular delivery is the care and attention that a brand puts into making that experience memorable.
 This includes the use of bespoke packaging and branded boxes, attractive inserts, and free samples.

 It’s difficult to separate the unboxing phenomenon from discussions about branding.
 No unboxing experience is complete without some form of custom packaging that puts the brand front and centre!
 This allows brands to expand their narrative from a product to a personalised, immersive retail experience.

 According to Dotcom Distribution, 40% of online shoppers would share an image of their purchase on social media if it came in branded packaging.
 By staking your brand identity on such a ritualized experience, you are creating an impression of exclusivity that is inherently desirable to consumers.

 It’s easy to dismiss unboxing as an online fad that isn’t applicable to ‘real-life’ retail experiences.
 But the growth of ecommerce has really shifted the goalposts in terms of consumer expectations, especially with unboxing videos looking to be a trend that is here to stay.
 In 2020, an ‘Amazon-esque’ approach to online retail was unexciting and forgettable — it gives your customer no reason to remember you!

 Putting effort into your great unboxing experience, packaging, and product presentation isn’t just about getting nice snapshots for Instagram; It’s a sophisticated post-purchase marketing strategy.
 Delivery is the final interaction that your brand has with a customer, so you want to leave them with such a positive impression that they can’t wait to purchase again.

 A memorable unboxing experience delivers this in spades.